dinmammas/homebridge-robonect/readme.md

 Development ongoing.
 AS-IS it _should_ fetch battery percentage, simulate mowing with a fan accessory, and provide an "on/off"-switch for toggling auto/home.
 To activate "end of day"-mode, click the fan accessory while it's mowing.

+* Please note that version 1.2 of the Robonect firmware has a bug preventing this plugin to work correctly.
+If you experience that homebridge boot-loops, downgrade to firmware 1.1b or 1.2RC0.

 ## Usage

 `npm install -g homebridge-robonect`